lazyboozer/bitcore-desire/CONTRIBUTING.md

-# Contributing to Bitcore-Dash
+# Contributing to Bitcore-Desire

-We're working hard to make *bitcore-desire* the most powerful JavaScript library for working with Dash.
-Our goal is to have *bitcore-desire* be a library that can be used by anyone interested in Dash, and to level expertise differences with great design and documentation.
+We're working hard to make *bitcore-desire* the most powerful JavaScript library for working with Desire.
+Our goal is to have *bitcore-desire* be a library that can be used by anyone interested in Desire, and to level expertise differences with great design and documentation.

 ## Quick Checklist